tiagomassoni/driblesFIFA/notes.md

 * meta name="viewport", um jeito de deixar sua página responsiva, novo no HTML5, se adequa ao tamanho do device.

 * The HTML picture element allows you to define different images for different browser window sizes.

+* UTF-8 is unicode.
+It is the dafault encoding for HTML5

+* form method: when GET is used, the submitted form data will be visible in the page address field, useful for submissions whose results may be bookmarked.

+* HTML5 added several new input types: color, date, datetime-local, email, month, number, range, search, tel, time, url, week